 As you already know, sorceries are soul arts.
 If the calamity of Boletaria, however, has revitalized souls and strengthened sorcery… maybe this is a calamity that should be preserved…

 In short, a person has every reason to avoid soul form.
 Thankfully, one can return to life by reinhabiting their body.
 While it is possible for souls to inhabit their rotten remains as seen with the skeletons from the Shrine of Storms, true resurrection requires the corpse to still be fresh enough to return to functionality, the soul presumably healing whatever injuries the body suffered during this process.
-The Crestfallen Warrior’s cut dialogue indicates that this was originally going to be our means to regain our bodies as well, retrieving it along with the soul currency we left behind from our bloodstains so long as we didn’t die again — our body apparently completely rotting by that point.
+The Crestfallen Warrior’s cut dialogue indicates that this was originally going to be our means to regain our bodies as well.
+By interacting with our bloodstains, we would have retrieved it along with the soul currency we left behind, so long as we didn’t die again — our body apparently completely rotting by that point.
 But in the final game, we can only reconstitute our physical form by turning the spirit body into flesh with the power of Archstones left by bosses or dotting the lands in fragments.
 Once again, with souls revitalized by the fog, anything is possible.

 Well, search for the bloodscript to the utmost and regain your body before it rots.
 If you die once more, you lose it all… All of whoever’s souls you acquired here.